MSc Social Work ResearchFind a programme

 See international equivalent qualifications on the International Office website.

-The programme stresses the development of social work and social research and analysis methods, as well as substantive knowledge.
-In addition to careers in academia, this programme prepares students for careers as social work and care researchers and analysts, research commissioners and managers in public or private agencies or organisations, both in the UK and internationally.
+The programme emphasises the development of social work and social research and analysis methods, as well as substantive knowledge.
+Graduates from our MSc in Social Work Research often go on to careers as social work and care researchers or analysts, or research commissioners/managers in public or private agencies, both in the UK and internationally.

 We welcome applications at any time of year.
 Early application is advised as places may fill quickly.